nheinsdorf/topwave/docs/index.rst

 ----------------

 This library is being developed within my research as a joint PhD student of the Max Planck Institute for Solid State Research in Stuttgart, Germany and the University of British Columbia, Canada.
-I would like to thank Xianxin Wu, Jean-Claude Pussy and my supervisor Andreas Schnyder.
+I would like to thank Xianxin Wu, Jean-Claude Passy and my supervisor Andreas Schnyder.
+Also thanks to Luis Mantilla who helped me setting up the documentation.

 I used the `PythTB <https://www.physics.rutgers.edu/pythtb/>`_ and `SpinW <https://spinw.org/>`_ libraries for testing and to get an idea of what kind of user interface I want.